Box office 0161 761 2216

 A celebration of the riches of our varied winter traditions from five of the English folk scene’s most inventive artists.
 Rescheduled from 17 December 2020.

-Met Express, The Met’s very own learning disability theatre company are back in action with a programme of online workshops.
+The Met’s very own learning disability theatre company are continuing with their programme of online workshops.

-BYT will be running online for the duration of the New Year lockdown.
+BYT will be running online for the duration of the lockdown.